- Until the Defence Secretary changed the rules in January 2000, homosexual behaviour was a ground for discharge from the Armed Forces.1

 - Members of Armed Forces are asked to give up many of the freedoms enjoyed by civilians for the service of their country.

 - Male and female service personnel have separate accommodation and facilities in the Armed Forces.
-Until recently, only married couples have been permitted to live together in Ministry of Defence homes.
-However, the Ministry of Defence announced in February 2005 that gay and lesbian personnel in the Armed Forces who register under the new Civil Partnership Act will be allowed to live in married family quarters.3
+Historically, only married couples were permitted to live together in Ministry of Defence homes.
+However, the Ministry of Defence announced in February 2005 that same-sex civil partners in the Armed Forces would be allowed to live in married family quarters.3

 Modesty is necessary